Ragendu02/phyllo-meridian_product-analyst_assignment/README.md

-# Meridian Orders API — Take-home

-Product Analyst Intern take-home.
+# Phyllo-meridian_product-analyst_assignment

 I went through the docs and the three captured responses and looked for places where the two don't agree.
 Files:
 `API_DOCS.md`, `responses/`, `ticket.md`.

----

 ## Task 1 — What doesn't match